 Check condition of hoses and clamps tightness.
-Using a hydrometer check that the antifreeze solution is strong enough for the temperature in which the vehicle is operated.
+Using a hydrometer check that the anti-freeze solution is strong enough for the temperature in which the vehicle is operated.

-NOTE: Should the coolant temperature raise above recommended range 50° - 95°C (120° - 200°F), for the Formula SP and 60° - 100°C (140°F-210°F), for the Formula MX, Plus, hose off grime from the heat exchanger (underneath the frame above the track).
+NOTE: Should the coolant temperature raise above recommended range 60° - 100°C (140° - 210°F), hose off grime from the heat exchanger (underneath the frame above the track).